BenRogersWPG/WebSearch/README.md

 Enable the extension to run when no text is selected, asking the user to enter a search query manually.
 Set to `true` to enable, `false` to disable.

+### `webSearch.defaultSearchEngines`

+Default search engines to use for the Web Search extension.
+If you want to use your own, disable the new checkbox `webSearch.useDefaultSearchEnginesList`

+### `webSearch.useDefaultSearchEnginesList`

+Enable the Web Search extension to use default values.
+Disabling this will favor your own custom search engines list entered in `webSearch.searchEngines`.

 ### `webSearch.searchEngine`

 **DEPRECIATED** Single search engine to use for the Web Search extension.